 These pages are dedicated to William and Robina Elliott and their journey from Scotland to Alberta, and the family history of their ancestors and descendants.

 Robina Kean Woods was born on June 9, 1890 in Paisley, Renfrewshire, Scotland.
-She had six siblings that we know of: four brothers (Willie, Andrew, John, and Archie) and two sisters (Helen or Ellen, and Elizabeth).
+She had six siblings that we know of: four brothers (Willie, Andrew, John, and Archie) and two sisters (Helen or Nellie, and Elizabeth).

 (It will be noted that the family tended to re-use the same names in each successive generation, with particular emphasis on "John" and "William"— a most confusing practice to those who would like to research the family history).